 What is the Difference Between a Stoat and a Weasel?

-Although the two mammals appear to be closely related, there are several differences.
+Although the two mammals appear to be closely related, several differences exist.
 These differences are in their appearance and behavior.

-Stoats and weasels are not the same sizes or weight.
+Stoats and weasels are different in size and weight.
 Stoats are longer and heavier than a weasel.

-The two animals have a close resemblance in their coat color and the tail’s size.
+The two animals have a close resemblance in their coat color and their tail size.
 However, the stoat is slightly different because they generally have a dark-colored tip on the tail.
 One other difference is that the weasel has a longer tail than a stoat.

-These two animals share the same breeding season, but they are not the same in their reproductive behavior.
+These two animals share the same breeding season, but their reproductive behavior is not the same.